 I thank you for your support and patience during this process.
 I will write in later posts about how to teach English in Spain for those who are interested.
 I will also open up the invitation to anyone who wants to visit me while I am abroad.
 I will suggest cheap flights, and my couch is always free.

-I’m not sure if I will continue this position after my yearlong contract, but I thank you for your support.
+I’m not sure if I will continue this position after my nine-month contract, but I thank you for your support.
 I love you all.

 Also, if you live near Corsicana and want to rent a tiny house, hit me up. 🙂